 This is the ultimate polar bear adventure.
 For me, you can keep your boats, over-comfortable lodges and tundra buggies to one side as nothing competes with tracking these Arctic behemoths and their newborns across seemingly endless sheets of sea ice.
 This pristine vista, punctuated only by the occasional towering blue iceberg and Hollywood-esque mountain backdrop, provides a jaw dropping array of photographic opportunity.
 And at night?
 Well…the clear crisp skies can sometimes can pull back their curtains to reveal some of the most phenomenal northern light shows anywhere on the planet.

 It’s a bit Frank Sinatra really.
 I was convinced I was leaving the Baffin stage for good after the trip earlier this year, but there’s something about taking that final encore that pulled Ol’ blue eyes back to croon, and whilst the comparison is vague (I see the world through a more grey/green prism…and a pair of ski goggles mostly!)
 I can fully empathise with that “ok, go on then, just one more” attitude.
-It may be 20 months away….but I can’t wait.
+I can’t wait.

 A special rate….